juchong/racecar_ws/README.md

 - - -
 ### How to install

-**1. First clone the git repository with its submodules (ROS Nodes)**
+**1. First clone the git repository with its submodules (ROS Nodes) to your windows machine**

 $ git clone --recurse-submodules git@gitlab.analog.com:ATS_Technology_Group/ROS_Projects/racecar_ws.git

-**2. If your on a windows machine, setup a remote repo to Nvidia Jetson Tx2 board.
-Make sure to push all your updates.**
+**2. Setup a remote repo to Nvidia Jetson Tx2 board.
+Make sure to push all your updates.
+This will setup a git repo for the main project as well as your submodules.**

 On the Linux board:
 1. $ cd ~